Activiti/Activiti/README.md

             * Note: normal i18n properties files must be in `ISO-8859-1` as specified by the java `ResourceBundle` contract.

-* Set the correct number of spaces when pressing tab:
+* Set manually the correct number of spaces when pressing tab:

     * Open menu *File*, menu item *Settings*